 Investigations of potential energy surfaces and reaction mechanisms in organic chemistry, radical chemistry , and material chemistry

-The reactions that will be studied include radical species in photoredox catalysed reactions, transition states of polymerisation processes and supramolecular structures in gels.
+The reactions that will be studied include radical species in photoredox catalysed reactions.

 In the first project, we will utilise DFT calculation to investigate the potential energy surface of photoredox-based chemistry.
 In photoredox catalysis, light is used to generate radical species that react in a selective manner.
 In order to understand the reactivity of the elusive radicals (that are transient in there nature and are difficult to detect experimentally), we will optimise the radical species and transition states using DFT and from these results correlate with the reactivity that we observe experimentally.
 Since the molecules we will investigate are open-shell radical species it is important to verify that the metods we use are consistent, which usually take a lot of effort and computational demand.
 Examples of reaction that will be investigated is photoredox catalysed functionalization of carbohydrates and photoredox catalysed syntheses of spiro-compounds.